Distributedgroup/PhotoSphere/README.md

 This system is a **scalable, microservices-based architecture** that integrates multiple **programming languages, databases, and cloud technologies**.
 It ensures **high availability, modularity, and maintainability** through its **containerized** and **automated CI/CD pipeline**.

 ---
-*For detailed documentation on each microservice, refer to the individual README files in their respective directories.*